AlacrisIO/legicash-facts/invariants.md

 probability of framing to an acceptable level, the pool of registrars and the number of registrars each is mandated to gossip with needs to be fairly large.

+### Forks of the main chain, and gossip

+If there are forks on the main chain forks with material variations, the gossip for each fork could be different.
+On the other hand, presumably most of the time, the gossip will be the same, and most of it will be the same even when there *are* material variations, because those will only pertain to a few accounts.
+So the optimum would be to allow for shared data between the forks, where it's consistent.
+That sounds very complex to write, though.

 ### Gossip-Data-Structure Invariants

   * All the [Side-chain Well-formedness](#side-chain-well-formedness)